oblinger/spotlight-commander/readme.md

                    a natural short name.
 Its ok to invent a "comboword" word if needed.)

     - If your desired 'place' did not appear then:
-      - Go that 'place' manually, and
+      - Go that 'place' manually (which you have to do anyways), then
-      - Type 'fix' into spotlight in order to "fix" the nickname for next time.
+      - Type 'fix' into spotlight in order to "fix" this nickname for next time.